titenkov/action-slack/README.md

 ```

 ## License

-Project is released under the terms of the MIT License.
+The project is released under the terms of the MIT License.